intelops/genval/README.md

 -  `cue` for Kubernetes and CRD validation and generation
 -  `k8s` for validating Kubernetes manifests with Rego policies
 -  `tf`  for validating Terraform resource files with Rego policies
+-  `cel` for validating Kubernetes resource files with CEL policies

+A helper mode `showjson` is available for user to view the **JSON** representation of the input files passed to Genval.
+In `--mode showjson` a user can pass the input file, for example a Dockerfile, Terraform file or a Kubernetes YAML manifests and get the JSON representation of that specific input.
+As most of the policies are written based on input in a JSON structured format.
+This would enable user to refer this JSON document to write their custom policies in **Rego** and **CEL**.

 > All the modes accept inputs that include local files and files obtained from a remote URL, such as those from a Git repository.